Monday, May 29, 2017

 Many visitors come to Taiwan primarily to try out the highly promoted street foods which are plentiful in all the night markets.
 Besides Laohe Night Market and Shilin Night Market, we were taken to Ximending, Shifen Old Street and Jiufen to try out some of the highly promoted lists.

-Come to taste and preference of a particular food item, there is just no absolute agreement that a particular food item acclaimed to be good is accepted by all.
-After all, taste and preference is a very personal matter.
+When come to taste and preference of food items, there is just no absolute consensus that a particular food item acclaimed to be good would not necessarily be accepted by all.
+After all, taste and food preference is a very personal matter.

 Jiufen: Red Yeast Rice Meat Ball.